-Louise Wootton, Georgian Court University
+Georgian Court University

-Home Up Carex kobomugi Carex macrocephala
+Home Up Carex kobomugi Carex macrocephala Restoration Dune Conference Other Research

 wpe3.jpg (18818 bytes)Asiatic sand sedge, Carex kobomugi, was accidentally introduced to North America approximately a century ago and is now found along much of the Northeast coast of the United States.
 The species was initially propagated and deliberately planted as a dune stabilizer throughout the 1960s and 70s.
 However increased awareness of the potential damage caused by non-native plants in subsequent years has meant that the species had moved from being considered an endangered species (Fairbrothers and Hough 1973) to being listed as one of the ten most unwanted plant species in New Jersey (Robert Cartica, Natural Lands Management, NJDEP Pers.
 Comm.).

-Our research so far shows that the total area occupied by Carex kobomugi at IBSP increased by about 300% between 1985 and 2002, and that at SHU by 780% over the same period.
-Combining our numbers with the published data from Shisler et al. (1987), Small (1954) and Stalter (1980) it is clear that the expansion rate of C. kobowpe4.jpg (26649 bytes)mugi in both of these areas has been approximately exponential (Figure 1).
+Combining our numbers with the published data from Shisler et al. (1987), Small (1954) and Stalter (1980) it is clear that the expansion rate of C. kobomugi in both of these areas has been approximately exponential (Figure 1, above).
 Our research also showed that this expansion is a potentially serious problem, since we found that abundances of native species were reduced by 50 to 75% within C. kobomugi stands (Wootton et al. 2005).
 The species is also negatively impacting native species richness and species diversity, particularly in the more pristine areas studied (Wootton et al. 2005).

-While the current expansion of C. kobomugi clearly has a negative ecological impact, the species is an important dune stabilizer, so its control or removal needs to be carried out with special care.
+While the current expansion of C. kobomugi clearly has a negative ecological impact, the species is an important dune stabilizer, so its control or removal does need to be carried out with care.
 Thus, when in 1999 IBSP started a removal project, they used highly localized applications of Roundup® so as to spare non-target plants, leaving them in place to hold the dunes.
 In 2002 and 2003 my students and I assessed the treated stands for remaining C. kobomugi and for native plant abundances.
 We found that after 1 year of treatment, Roundup® applied in this way reduced, but did not eliminate, C. kobomugi.
 Continued monitoring of dunes that have been treated in this way, as well as active pursuit of alternative management strategies are of great importance to our understanding of the best way to combat the ongoing expansion of this species.

 Learn to identify Carex kobomugi